How to Say No to a Client Without Burning Bridges

 Some red flags that show that your potential client isn’t coachable are:

-• Dismissing your professional guidance and insisting on their own agenda, even if it’s counterproductive
+• Dismissing your professional guidance and insisting on their own agenda, even if it’s counterproductive.

-• Lacking self-responsibility and expecting you to solve their problems without taking required action steps
+• Lacking self-responsibility and expecting you to solve their problems without taking required action steps.

-• Being resistant to change and refusing to implement changes discussed in coaching sessions, despite agreeing to do so initially
+• Being resistant to change and refusing to implement changes discussed in coaching sessions, despite agreeing to do so initially.

 6. Your Gut Tells You No

-Imagine you’ve just hopped off a free discovery session with a potential client — and the vibe just felt… off.
+Imagine you’ve just hopped off a free discovery session with a potential client and the vibe just felt… off.

 It’s hard to pinpoint why you and a potential client don’t have chemistry.
 But just imagine going through the same thing every time you give this client a coaching session.

 If you cringe at the thought of doing that, you shouldn’t say yes to the client.
-Chemistry is so important in any coaching relationship!
+Chemistry is so important in a coaching relationship!
 If you’re not on the same page, you’ll struggle to get along with this person and help them attain their goals.

-General Email Template to Turn a Client Down
+General Email Template to Turn Down a Client

 Use this template to politely decline a client who doesn’t value your services, has broken your boundaries, or otherwise showed they would be more trouble than they’d be worth.
-In this template, there’s no alternative suggestion because the assumption is that you wouldn’t recommend this client to a friend.

 Thank you so much for taking the time to jump on a call with me earlier today.
 I appreciate the trust you’ve placed in me thus far.